Reiryoku-Technologies/Mida-Documentation/README.md

 # Mida Documentation
-The website available at [www.mida.org](https://www.mida.org), created with VuePress and a custom theme made for Mida.
+The website available at [www.mida.org](https://www.mida.org), built with VuePress and a custom theme for Mida.